How many children should a couple have and how often?

 Wives, be subject to your own husbands, as to the Lord.
-(NASB) 1 Pet.
-3:1
+1 Peter 3:1 (NASB)

 You husbands likewise, live with your wives in an understanding way, as with a weaker vessel, since she is a woman; and grant her honor as a fellow heir of the grace of life, so that your prayers may not be hindered.
-(NASB) 1 Pet.
-3:7
+1 Peter 3:7 (NASB)

 The couple should agree on the timing.
 The medical profession usually advises that it is best for a woman to have children when she is her 20’s and 30’s.
 There are fewer complications for both the mother and the child when the mother is neither a teenager or already planning retirement.